 An exposure control plan must include a detailed schedule of implementation as follows: 1.
-Hepatitis B Vaccination records for all Category I & Category II employees (see previous section) 2.
+Hepatitis B Vaccination records for all Category I (high risk) & Category II (medium risk) employees (see previous section) 2.
 Post-exposure procedures a.
 The employee must stop what s/he is doing […]

-Any category I or category II employee is susceptible to exposure to blood, saliva, OPIM, and pokes from contaminated sharps.
-Should an exposure incident occur, employer and employee must follow post-exposure and follow-up procedures.
+Any Category I or Category II employee is susceptible to exposure to blood, saliva, OPIM and pokes from contaminated sharps.
+Should an exposure incident occur, both employer and employee must follow post-exposure and follow-up procedures.

 Non-compliance with the DBC’s Minimum Standards for Infection Control, OSHA’s Bloodborne Pathogen Standard, and Globally Harmonized System for Hazard Communication, or CAL/OSHA’s Aerosol Transmissible Disease Standard could lead to cross-contamination, infections, and illness to the dental patient and/or the DHCP.
 Employees could contaminate their vehicles, […]